 Photo courtesy of Dr. James Kiarie

-$130 million to expand and enhance health worker training in
+provide $130 million to expand and enhance health

-sub-Saharan Africa.
-One grant will support expansion of
+worker training in sub-Saharan Africa.
+One grant will

 The U.S. Department of Health and Human Services is partnering with the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) to invest as much as $130 million over five years to transform African medical education and dramatically increase the number of health care workers.

 Medical Education Partnership Initiative (MEPI), grants have been awarded directly to African institutions in a dozen countries, working in partnership with U.S. medical schools and universities.
 The initiative will form a network including about 30 regional partners, country health and education ministries, and more than 20 U.S. collaborators.
 (Please see the

 Directory of Awards and Collaborating Partners for the Medical Education Partnership Initiative.)